Skip to main content

 Frequently Asked Questions

-COMMONWEALTH NATIONAL BANK has a Bank Health Score of A (82/100).
+Commonwealth National Bank has a Bank Health Score of A (82/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 35.57%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-COMMONWEALTH NATIONAL BANK holds $68M in total assets and $60M in total deposits.
-It is located in MOBILE, ALABAMA (FDIC Certificate #22229).
+Commonwealth National Bank holds $68M in total assets and $60M in total deposits.
+It is headquartered in Mobile, Alabama (FDIC Certificate #22229).

-COMMONWEALTH NATIONAL BANK has a Tier 1 capital ratio of 35.57%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.54%, and the return on assets is -0.25%.
+Commonwealth National Bank has a Tier 1 capital ratio of 35.57%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.54%, and the return on assets is -0.25%.

 Yes.
-COMMONWEALTH NATIONAL BANK is FDIC-insured (Certificate #22229).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Commonwealth National Bank is FDIC-insured (Certificate #22229).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: